 Our most popular option!
 This allows you to keep your current AskNicely Contacts list intact.
 The imported CSV gives the Contact list a refresh with up-to-date custom data fields, recently adopted contacts, and all those whom you want to make “Active”, allowing them to be eligible for a survey.

 These options allow you to completely replace your Active Contact list in the Contacts Page.
-Contacts who are not on these lists will be set to Inactive and made ineligible/removed from receiving surveys.
+Contacts who are not in these CSV files will be set to Inactive and made ineligible/removed from receiving surveys.
 To bring them back, simply add them onto the next CSV you import or manually select them in the Contacts Page.

 Sending a targeted survey has never been easier or faster!
 The system will send the survey defaulted to each contact based on their Trigger Field.
 No extra steps necessary.
 This action will follow your Global Contact Rules on survey cadence and ignore your Send Scheduler settings.

 Adding in those last minute contacts to receive a survey before your scheduler starts?
 Capture the contacts that may not have been added in time for the schedulers to survey and have them queued for the same day.
 Contacts will only get their defaulted survey based on their Trigger Field.
 Great for different contacts that are triggered for different surveys.
 You will still need to go to the Queue page to double check your intended contacts and send off the surveys.

 No Longer Surveying

 Here's your batch option to deactivate specific Contacts.
 People that you no longer want to survey or those you are not currently interacting with belong on your Inactive Contact list.
 They could be sent a survey in the future, but you do not want them eligible for the time being.

-“But what if I want to force a survey out to all the people in my CSV file?
+“But what if I want to force a survey out to all the people in my CSV file?”